alexjab/emberbase/README.md

 ##Use
 ###Server
-To create a Emberbase server, you need to create a server file and create your app:
+To create an Emberbase server, you need to create a server file and create your app:

 `server.js`:
 ```